Andreanof Islands: Islands

-The Delarof Islands are a subgroup of the Andreanof Islands group as well as the westernmost islands in the group.
+The Delarof Islands are a subgroup of the Andreanof Islands group.
+They are the westernmost islands in the group.
 The largest islands in the group are, from west to east, Gareloi Island, Tanaga Island, Kanaga, Adak Island, Kagalaska Island, Great Sitkin Island, Atka Island, Amlia, and Seguam Island.

 The islands are usually foggy and treeless due to the constant wind present on the islands.

 History

 The Andreanof Islands were named after the Russian navigator, Andreyan (Hadrian) Tolstykh, who was the first European to explore the islands in 1761.

-There were several United States military bases on the islands during World War II.
+There were several United States military bases on the islands during the Second World War.
+These islands were strategically important being used as a staging point to take back the islands of Attu and Kiska which were held by the Japanese Empire.
 The bases on Adak were enlarged and made permanent after the war but were closed in 1995.

+On the 9th of March 1957, these islands experienced one of the largest earthquakes in the 20th century now known as the 1957 Andreanof Islands earthquake.
+It had a magnitude of 8.6 and generated tsunamis that affected the entire Pacific Ocean.
+It destroyed houses and two bridges leaving behind a 4.5 meter crack in the road.
+The earthquake was large enough that it effected other islands such as destroying a dock on Umnak Island.